mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 > Image &copy; 2020 [Voron Design](https://www.vorondesign.com/)

+The rear electronics compartment is designed to house the low voltage components for the printer.
+The compartment was removed from the 1.8's successor the Trident, however I wanted to have the separation between the low and high voltage components and also wanted space to expand and add additional compenents without being restricted to the space beneath the printer.

 #### :white_check_mark: Rear Electronics Enclosure

 | Item                                                                                                                                                       | Quantity | Material                                                | Size   | Weight | Cost  |      Printed       | Notes                                                                                    |